markcellus/modal-js/README.md

 # Modal

-Create simple or advanced, high-performant modals with minimal javascript and markup.
+Create simple (or advanced), high-performant modals with minimal javascript and markup.
 This library is built using native vanilla javascript, so it is lightweight and super fast.
-Supports IE10+, all major browsers and even mobile.

 ## Benefits

-* Hide/show modals in any area in the DOM
+* Hide and show modals in any area in the DOM
-* Respond when modals are shown and hidden
+* Respond to events when modals are shown and hidden
 * Fully customizable modal containers and content
 * Supports multiple modals and modals inside of a modals.. weee!